Back to Projects

 Overview

-A teleoperated pitch-yaw sensor gimbal for mobile robots, combining mechanical design, embedded real-time control, VR interaction, and onboard multi-sensor SLAM support for intuitive viewpoint control.
+A VR-guided pitch-yaw sensor gimbal for mobile robots, combining mechanical design, embedded real-time control, headset-based viewpoint interaction, and multi-sensor SLAM platform integration.

 TeleoperationVR HeadsetMobile RobotPitch-Yaw GimbalEmbedded ControlMulti-Sensor SLAM